 At this point in time, you need to become very proactive if you want to improve things.
 You have to prove to her in no uncertain terms that you are willing to change and that you are taking real steps to do so.
 You cannot afford to have her ask you to change one more time.
 You simply have to change what you are doing.
 You have to take control of these jealous feelings.
 You have to show her that she is in relationship with a man who can emotionally afford respect her individuality and space, and not a jailer.
 You can invite her to be a soulmate — not a cell mate.

 The good news is this: You can work with your own jealous feelings and you can work with your attitude.
 You can create a shared vision with her that will give both of you the strength to overcome these challenges and keep improving your relationship.
 You can definitely change these patterns that are not working for you.

 You need to immediately demonstrate to her that you are taking real responsibility and taking positive steps to change — no matter how small they are.
-Getting my book — (or any other author’s relationship books, if you would rather go with a different author) — can be a first real demonstration that you have chosen to work on yourself and make improvements to the relationship.
+Getting a self-help book can be a first real demonstration that you have chosen to work on yourself and make improvements to the relationship.
 It is a rather simple way to show her you are stepping up to the plate and being proactive.

 If you choose to do this, then say to her: “We gotta make some changes, I agree, and I would like to improve things.
 I commit to changing and doing things different with you.
 I plan to go through these books and get this information into our relationship to improve it.
 I want to change things and I want to work this relationship out with you.
 You are the most important person in my life.
 You deserve great love and a happy loving partnership.
 I want to be that loving partner.
 I have heard what you have been saying to me and I do want to grow and address these issues.
 I am willing to learn and change in myself in order to become that loving partner you deserve.
 I really hope you choose to stay with me and work on this relationship together.”